TobiasLueger/storybook-custom-theme-switcher/README.md

 ## Usage

-Click on the new theme popup in the toolbar to switch between theme modes.
+Click on the new theme popup in the toolbar in storybook to switch between your themes.